How Do You Check for Carbon Monoxide?

-Why is Carbon Monoxide so Bad?
+Why is Carbon Monoxide so Poisonous?

 1. You Can’t See It

-2. It Can Be Fatal After Only Minutes
+2. It Can Be Fatal in Just a Few Minutes

-3. Carbon Monoxide Symptoms Can Mirror Other Illnesses
+3. Carbon Monoxide Poisoning Can Mimic Other Illnesses

 How to Protect Your Residence from Carbon Monoxide

-There’s no reason to take a chance with carbon monoxide poisoning.
+There’s no reason to gamble with carbon monoxide poisoning.

 Protect Your Loved Ones with Help from Service Experts Heating & Air Conditioning